enviz/donors-choose_TruncatedSVD/README.md

 # donors-choose_TruncatedSVD
-Analysis of Donors Choose dataset
+Classification of Donors Choose dataset

-GBDT on top features which are relavant for classification using XGBoost
+Gradient Boost Decision Trees (GBDT) on top features which are relavant for classification using XGBoost